-Year 10 English Intermediate (10ENI) is offered to a select number of students who require significant assistance in the subject.
+Year 10 Literacy English (10ENL) is a course into which a small number of students are placed.
+These students are identified as requiring more assistance in the subject.
 It is taught in a smaller class environment so that students have more teacher input.

-The course runs for the entire year and students who are offered a place take 10ENI instead of mainstream Year 10 English.
-The course aims to develop students' expression and fluency with a particular emphasis on improving the fundamental skills of reading and writing.
+The 10ENL course aims to develop expression and fluency with a particular emphasis on improving the fundamental skills of reading and writing.

-Students cover the essential skills necessary to achieve success in English as they move through into the senior school, including studying extended and short texts, film, oral presentation, vocabulary, reading comprehension, and intensive writing skills.
-10ENI is assessed through coursework and block tests and an end of year exam.
-In Year 11, depending on their grades, students may continue into 11ENI or move into 11ENL.
+Students cover the essential skills necessary to achieve success in English as they move through into the senior school, including studying extended and short texts, as well as an intensive focus on essential writing skills.
+10ENL is assessed through coursework and block tests.
+In Year 11, depending on their grades, students may continue into 11ENL, may go into 11 Intermediate English, or may be accepted into Year 11 English.